A Bit-O History for Parents: Useful background on how we wound up where we are.

 CONCERTED CULTIVATION v.s.
 ACCOMPLISHMENT OF NATURAL GROWTH

 Another way this new perspective on how to raise kids has been internalized by many parents is the concept of "concerted cultivation."
-Annette Lareau, author of "Unequal Childhoods: Class, Race, and Family Life" used this term when she was studying the effects of race and class on the long-term success of children.
+Annette Lareau is a Stanford professor of Sociology and Education and the author of "Unequal Childhoods: Class, Race, and Family Life."
+She used this term when she was studying the effects of race and class on the long-term success of children.

 Her study was aimed at identifying ways that success was hindered or facilitated in families of different backgrounds.
 She found two different approaches to raising children.